-It can be a little intimidating if you’re attending for the first time.
-But trust us, that feeling will be gone as soon as you meet our warm and friendly Pilates teacher!
+It can feel a little intimidating when attending Pilates for the first time.
+But trust us, that feeling will be gone as soon as you meet our warm and friendly Physio Pilates teacher!

-At your first session, your pilates coach will conduct an initial posture assessment, followed by an individualised program to suit your needs.
+At your first session, your Physio will conduct an initial posture assessment, followed by an individualised program to suit your needs.
 We will teach you how to safely use our Pilates machines.

-With the option of individual or smaller group class, this allows a more intimate setting to help you gain better understanding and awareness of your body, its capabilities and limitations and the exercises you will do.
+Having the option of individual or smaller group class allows for a more intimate setting to help you gain a better understanding and awareness of your body, its capabilities and limitations, and the exercises you will do.

-Each session is tailored to help you achieve your goals –whether for rehabilitation purposes or getting fit.
+Each session is tailored to help you achieve your goals, whether for rehabilitation purposes or to get fit.

 Frequently Asked Questions